ethan-sorenson/SmartConnectConnectWiseMEM/README.md

 1. You can either install the .app file directly or download the source code and make your own extension.
 2. Publish the extension, and click ***Refresh Service List*** on any BC Odata data source.
-3. Import the integration processes for your eCommerce integration.
+3. Import the integration processes for your ConnectWise integration.

 ![increment](https://i.imgur.com/ENxN3bc.jpg)